fluentlabs-xyz/fluentbase/examples/fairblock/README.md

 ### Example Golang Function with Export Comment

-Below is an example of a Golang function from the FairBlock DistributedIBE repository that includes the necessary export comment for TinyGo compilation:
+Below is an example of a Golang function from the Fairblock DistributedIBE repository that includes the necessary export comment for TinyGo compilation:

 ```go
 //export decrypt